vg615/3rd-Year-Group-Project/README.md

 Firstly, click the clone or download button on the top right, then select “Download ZIP”.

-Sencondly, Uncompresse the zip file to get folder named 3rd-Year-Group-Project-master, there is one subfolder called BLE APP, which contains the ios App as a project.
+Sencondly, Uncompresse the zip file to get a folder named 3rd-Year-Group-Project-master, there is one subfolder called BLE APP, which contains the ios App as a project.

 Then Drag the whole subfolder to Xcode, it is the easiest way to set it up, otherwise the user need to copy and paste each file which is not recommended.